omar-mohamed/omar-mohamed.github.io/_posts/2019-04-20-Tensorflow-CIFAR-100-Series-6(Dropblock).markdown

 ---

-In [part_5](https://omar-mohamed.github.io/technical/2019/04/19/Tensorflow-CIFAR-100-Series-5(data-augmentation)/) we used data agmentation to increase out performance by a large margin.
+In [part_5](https://omar-mohamed.github.io/technical/2019/04/19/Tensorflow-CIFAR-100-Series-5(data-augmentation)/) we used data agmentation to increase our performance by a large margin.
 In this tutorial we will introduce a more powerful regularization technique that uses the same idea of coarse dropout, the data augmentation technique we used, but on the middle layers of the convolutions too instead of normal dropout.
 It's called dropblock.